intellisys/Runaterra-Docs/Taric(HR)/Service-Description.md

-# Taric (HR)
+# Taric

-Taric is the service in charge of managing all the employee proceses and human resources things.
+Taric is the service in charge of managing all human resources related processes.

-These include things like
+These include employees:

+* Basic information
+* Vacation days calculations
+* Salary increase
 * Medical insurance
-* Employee vacation days calculations
-* Employee salary increase
-* Handling basic employee information

-## Docker Support
+## Setup

-Currently you can use docker to setup the enviroment running this:
+Currently you can setup and run the service for development by executing the file `scripts/start-taric-dev.sh`

-run docker-compose up -d db
-run docker-compose build app
-run docker-compose run --rm app rake db:setup run docker-compose up -d app

-**WARNING**: This will re-create the database, DO NOT run in production
+**WARNING**: This script execution will re-create the database, **DO NOT** run in production

 ## Rails information